Everything You Need to Know About Pay Transparency

 • Start with the executive team: Getting buy-in on your approach to pay transparency and comp philosophy is critical before communicating with individual employees.
 Make sure you speak with each department and determine who will have access to pay information, and set clear guidelines from the beginning.

 • Segment your communication approach: Meet your audiences where they are.
 Some employees may want more in-the-weeds details and others may simply want to understand the pay philosophy at a high level.
+As Kaylyn Reid, Head of Total Rewards and Analytics at GoFundMe, shared, “Our ultimate goal in our pay transparency journey is to make sure that employees understand how their pay band came to be and feel confident that we’re being equitable across the board.”

 • Make yourself available as a compensation leader: Provide resources, training, and 1:1 chat opportunities so that the entire organization feels supported and educated on the ins and outs of your approach.